arefindk/rank_diversity/github/github_watch_v2/readme.md

 ## Running the query in bigquery and append all the necessary information to a single table

+Last time I used the following queries, but next time the String format for date and count should be changed into ISODate and Integer.
 Here is one of all the queries:

 ```
 SELECT